MartinDupont/SchafkopfBot/README.md

 Both the agents rely on some complicated card counting to assign valid hands to players given the game history.
 The math is nontrivial, so I will provide a writeup that explains how I distribute plausible hands to players.

 Both AI agents peform roughly equally well.
 Both have the same bidding algorithm however.

+Both the Agents have a massive advantage over a randomly-playing agent, however neither play near human level.

 # Current Limitations.